-Information on careers is available in publications such as the Occupational Outlook Handbook and other sources located in the Student Development Office and the College Library.
-You should also contact the Student Development Office's transfer adviser for assistance with planning.
+Information on careers is available in publications such as the Occupational Outlook Handbook and other sources located in the Centers for Student Engagement and Academic Advisement and the College Library.
+You should also contact the Centers for Student Engagement and Academic Advisement's transfer adviser for assistance with planning.